minnowfish/Computer-Science-Tasks/README.md

 # Computer-Science-Tasks
-Any programming task completed during my A Level Computer Science Studies will be uploaded here.
+Any programming task completed during my A Level Computer Science studies will be uploaded here.